Conservation in the castle

 This is a very meticulous job and needs patience and attention to detail, but one our Senior House Steward also finds strangely therapeutic.

 The team are also going to be opening up cases that contain ceramics to clean them, and carrying out a full room by room inventory of the castle.
 Every object in the castle should have a condition report which tells us how the piece is put together, notes any areas of damage and allows us to monitor and update its condition every year.
-The volunteers will be updating these and making sure our records are complete.
+The team will be updating these and making sure our records are complete.